 Doing it Yourself

 Getting other groups to adopt the ideas of Theory to Practice was, of course, an end goal throughout.
 This required not just leading and providing examples, but helping those groups which were willing to take up such experimentation for themselves and with their own constituencies.
 An early example was the Institute for Conflict Analysis and Resolution (ICAR; since renamed School/SCAR) at George Mason University, which became a regular partner of the project for years thereafter.
-In conjunction with the District of Columbia-area chapter of SPIDR and the Northern Virginia Mediation Service, ICAR held a one-day regional symposium on the nexus of theory and practice.
-The day's program is an example of what can be done locally or regionally in a number of cities which incorporate both strong communities of practitioners and significant numbers of academics interested in dispute resolution.
+For example, ICAR held a one-day regional symposium (in conjunction with the District of Columbia-area chapter of SPIDR and the Northern Virginia Mediation Service) on the nexus of theory and practice.
+The day's program became an example of what can be done locally or regionally in a number of cities which incorporate both strong communities of practitioners and significant numbers of academics interested in dispute resolution.